Shogu23/Shogu23/README.md

 ### <div align="center">I'm Charles, a "young" developer 👨‍💻 working and learning since 2019 🚀</div>

-- 🃏 I’m currently working on a belote/tarot website
+- 🃏 I’m currently working at Akkodis!

-- 🔍 I’m currently learning Vue and Nuxt
+- 🔍 I’m currently learning Spring 3 & Angular 1x/15

-- ❓ Always in technologies watch,
-I consider that a goal achieved is only the landing before the next challenge and not an end in itself
+- ❓ Love team-work, peer-programming, and applying some agile methods!

 - ⚡ Fun fact: NASA still operates some projects on programming from the 1970’s